 A: There may be a few reasons why the key won’t start the car.
 A mechanical problem or key related problem.
 Please visit: My ignition key won’t start the car for more information.

-Q: Can you explain why there is a difference in cost of replacement keys between Lincoln models?
+Q: Can you explain why there is a difference in the cost of replacement keys between Lincoln models?
 What would be the price for a newer model at the dealer VS an automotive locksmith?

-Non-transponder replacement key cost –
+Non-transponder Lincoln replacement key cost –

-Estimated cost: Usually around $75 for a new key.
+Estimated cost: Usually around $50 for a new key.

 A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.

-However, since the cost of a non-transponder chip key is minor you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer mobile service.
+You can therefore expect to pay more than the dealer would charge.
+However, since the cost of a non-transponder chip key is minor, you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer a mobile service.

 Estimated cost: Usually around $135.